Lying on a Mortgage Application

 There are a number of specific inaccuracies you might be tempted to document:

-- Lying about your income: Undoubtedly the most common reason for mortgage fraud, and comes about when people believe they don’t earn enough to get a mortgage.
-While lying to a mortgage lender about this will always get flagged up in background checks, for many people, it is also unnecessary.
-A good broker will be able to point you in the right direction for a mortgage that’s a right fit for you – perhaps a high salary multiple like 5x or 5.5 times your salary, or taking into consideration supplementary income, while remaining above board.
+- Lying about your income is undoubtedly the most common reason for mortgage fraud, and it comes about when people believe they don’t earn enough to get a mortgage.
+While lying to a mortgage lender about this will always get flagged up in background checks, it is also unnecessary for many people.
+A good broker can point you in the right direction for a mortgage that fits you – perhaps a high salary multiple 5 or 5.5 times your salary or considering supplementary income while remaining above board.

 - Lying about being a first-time buyer: If you’re hoping to tap into any deals or allowances that come with having this status, don’t do it.
 Banks check and will even know if you’ve been a homeowner previously overseas.
-Being found out could result in your mortgage being withdrawn, and would put your chances of getting one elsewhere in jeopardy too.
+Being found out could result in your mortgage being withdrawn, and it would also put your chances of getting one elsewhere in jeopardy.

-- Not declaring credit cards: While it might be tempting to hide away any credit issues or debts you’ve had or still have, the lenders will certainly get to know the truth anyway.
+- Not declaring credit cards: While it might be tempting to hide away any credit issues or debts you’ve had or still have, the lenders will get to know the truth anyway.
 Rest assured that this is not the only path.
-There are good, reliable bad credit brokers, out there, like the ones we work with, who realise there are people with credit issues that still need mortgages, and they work hard to secure these for you.
+There are good, reliable, bad credit brokers out there, like the ones we work with, who realise there are people with credit issues who still need mortgages and work hard to secure these for you.

 What to do if you’ve already lied on your application